YCYTHU/YCYTHU.github.io/MolViewer/docs/introduction.md

 MolViewer is a tool which combines molecular visualization and the advantages of MATLAB processing matrices.
 It can

-- Display molecule and export 3D model in .obj and .stl format
+- Display molecule and export 3D model in .obj and .stl format.
-- Visualize chemistry-related files
+- Visualize chemistry-related files.
 - Convert files between common file types.

 ## File list